 Schools must have a policy in place which outlines the relevant processes and procedures for dealing with concerns raised to them that do not meet the LADO threshold, these concerns are referred to as low-level concerns.
+A copy of Applecroft School's 'Managing Allegations & Low-Level Concerns Policy' is available on the policy page of the school website.
 The term low-level does not seek to minimise the seriousness of any concerns, the term low-level indicates that it a concern that is lower than the LADO threshold, but they are still practice concerns that need to be considered with a safeguarding lens and require suitable action through internal procedures of the school.
 It is important these are managed robustly as a repeated low-level concern or a pattern of concerns which may not meet the LADO threshold individually may together indicate a concern about the person's suitability and potential risk to children in the capacity of their role.

-At Icknield Walk First School leadership manage LLC using our school's internal due process, if we consider a member of staff has breached our school's code of conduct, depending on the seriousness and impact on a child, we will also liaise with our human resource service:
+At Applecroft School leadership manage LLC using our school's internal due process, if we consider a member of staff has breached our school's code of conduct, depending on the seriousness and impact on a child, we will also liaise with our human resource service:

-ensuring staff are clear about what appropriate behaviour is, and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others

-- empowering staff to share any low-level safeguarding concerns - addressing unprofessional behaviour and supporting the individual to correct it at an early stage - providing a responsive, sensitive and proportionate handling of such concerns when they are raised - helping identify any weakness in the school's or college's safeguarding system.
+- ensuring staff are clear about what appropriate behaviour is, and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others - empowering staff to share any low-level safeguarding concerns - addressing unprofessional behaviour and supporting the individual to correct it at an early stage - providing a responsive, sensitive and proportionate handling of such concerns when they are raised - helping identify any weakness in the school's or college's safeguarding system.

-Our low-level concerns policy is a reflection and extension of Icknield Walk First School's wider relevant staff behaviour guidance and code of conduct.
+Our Managing Allegations & Low-Level Concerns Policy is a reflection and extension of Applecroft School's wider relevant staff code of conduct.